Skip to Content

 German Shepherds are so clingy because it’s a characteristic of their breed – he is not independent by nature.

-German Shepherd Working Dog - Police Dog
+German Shepherd Working Dog with a police official

 German Shepherd Working Dog